suenerve/Discord-Username-Checker/README.md

 - Configure DSV as how you'd like (`config.ini`)
 - Run `dsv.py`

-- (For adding a specific list of usernames, create a file named `usernames.txt` in the same running directory as `dsv.py` and list your usernames there, separating them by a new line.)
+> - For adding a specific list of usernames, create a file named `usernames.txt` in the same running directory as `dsv.py` and list your usernames there, separating them by a new line.
+> - For adding multiple tokens, open `config.ini` and enable `MULTI-TOKEN` by making it `true` and paste your tokens inside `tokens.txt` separating them by a new line.

 - #### Note: It will only work with accounts that didn't proceed to apply the name change and has the pop up to update(Eg: Create an alt.).
 Read <a href =#notes >Notes</a> to know why.

 # Images